Makas11/jshoplastorder/README.md

 jshoplastorder
 ==============

-Display latest orders in the joomla back-end
+Display latest orders of joomshopping e-commerce in the joomla back-end